 The build-back and hazard mitigation purposes of the building addition are linked to the library’s landmark collections salvage and recovery efforts that include its Tulane Libraries Recovery Center based at leased space adjacent to Tulane’s off site library storage facility at 900 S. Jefferson Davis Parkway, about two miles from the university’s uptown campus.
 Its programs have handled more than 1 million items from restoration, donations, and initial replacement purchases.
-Space in the Recovery Center has also provided temporary storage for many of these materials, until permanent space can be provided in new library 5th and 6th floor addition.
+Space in the Recovery Center has also provided temporary storage for many of these materials, until permanent space can be provided in the new library 5th and 6th floor addition.

 The building addition will provide only the space lost after Katrina.
 New space needed for collections growth and more learning areas will need to be addressed in a separate project.